 ■ Promote systemic change to Canadian public policies impacting on youth homelessness

 The program has two main components: Building Local Capacity and Systemic Public Policy Change.

 Building Local Community Capacity & Knowledge Sharing

-This component is focused on supporting two small or medium sized communities per year to develop strategic plans to prevent, reduce and end youth homelessness.
-It will provide local communities with resources that encourage community exchanges, training, link them with other communities and resources and the sharing of promising practices locally and nationally.
-Lessons learned each year will be combined with program partners’ existing experience to equip a growing network of communities with templates, tools and resources for community action to end youth homelessness.
+This component is focused on supporting two small or medium-sized communities per year to develop community plans to prevent, reduce and end youth homelessness.
+It provides local communities with resources that encourage community collaboration, exchanges and training.
+It links them with other communities and resources in order to share promising practices locally and nationally.
+Lessons learned each year are combined with program partners’ existing experiences to equip a growing network with templates, tools and resources for community action to end youth homelessness.

 Systemic Change to Public Policies on Youth Homelessness

 Currently the federal government has no policy framework on youth homelessness, despite the distinct causes of and solutions to the problem.
 Existing systems – including child welfare, mental health, criminal justice systems, and others – must be transformed and integrated to prevent, reduce and end youth homelessness.
 These systems need to work together to provide effective and seamless supports.
 A review of existing programs and policies through a “youth lens” can help to eliminate service gaps.

-The MLC Program will encourage policies and strategies to promote and support transformative change within government services at all levels and in many areas to end youth homelessness in Canada.
-Collaborative action across various networks will bring together other partners and sponsors in a comprehensive movement to change public policy to prevent, reduce and end youth homelessness in Canada.
+The MLC Program encourages innovation, policies and strategies to promote and support transformative change within government services at all levels and in many areas to end youth homelessness in Canada.
+Collaborative action across various networks brings together other partners and sponsors in a comprehensive movement to change public policy to prevent, reduce and end youth homelessness in Canada.